JNingWei/Image_Algorithm_Toolbox/README.md

 You may meet AttributeError for different python version.

-Replace the head lines
+Replace the head lines:
 ```python
 import tkinter as tk
 import tkinter.messagebox
 ```

 with:
 ```python
 import Tkinter as tk
 from Tkinter import *
 import tkMessageBox
 ```
-And Error will be fix.
+Then Error will be fix.

 ## License